JVerstry/Java-Mavenized-Examples/README.md

 Maven-Examples
 ==============

-Set of maven examples from http://tshikatshikaaa.blogspot.com/.
+A set of maven examples published at: http://technotes.tostaky.biz/.

-Check corresponding posts from the menus for a description of the examples.